OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-21.md

 ## Matthew 21:34

-When the time for harvest approached, he sent his servants to the tenants to collect his share of the produce.
+When the time for harvest approached, he sent his servants to the tenants to gather his share of the produce.

 ## Matthew 21:35

-The tenants seized his servants; they beat one, killed another, and stoned a third.
+The tenants seized his servants; they mistreated one, killed another, and stoned a third.

 ## Matthew 21:36